 - Bunge, Kirstin, Marko J. Fuchs, Danaë Simmermacher, and Anselm Spindler (eds.), 2016, The Concept of Law (Lex) in the Moral and Political Thought of the “School of Salamanca”, (Studies in Medieval and Reformation Traditions 203), Leiden/Boston: Brill. doi:10.1163/9789004322707

 - Burns, J. H. (ed.), 1991, The Cambridge History of Political Thought 1450–1700, Cambridge: Cambridge University Press. doi:10.1017/CHOL9780521247160

-- Chafuen, Alejandro, 2003, Faith and Liberty: The Economic Thought of the Late Scholastics, Lanham MD: Lexington Books.
+- Chafuen, Alejandro Antonio, 2003, Faith and Liberty: The Economic Thought of the Late Scholastics, (Studies in Ethics and Economics), Lanham, MD: Lexington Books.

-- Costello, Joseph, 1974, Can Modern Man Survive Modern Government, Ottawa IL: Green Hill Publishers
+- Costello, Joseph, 1983, Can Modern Man Survive Modern Government?, Ottawa, IL: Green Hill Publishers.

 - Courtine, Jean-François, 1990, Suárez et le système de la métaphysique, Paris: Presses universitaires de France.

 - Darge, Rolf, 2004, Suárez’ transzendentale Seinsauslegung und die Metaphysiktradition, (Studien und Texte zur Geistesgeschichte des Mittelalters, 80), Leiden/Boston: Brill. doi:10.1163/9789047412519